hbprosper/turtle/README.md

 # turtlebinning

 ## Introduction
-This is a wrapper around ROOT's __TKDTreeBinning__ n-dimensional binningclass, which bins data using recursive binary partitioning.
-At every step, the algorithm splits each bin in two with equal numbers of entries in each bin.
-This continues until every bin has desired number of entries.
+This is a wrapper around ROOT's __TKDTreeBinning__ which bins n-dimensional data using recursive binary partitioning.
+At each step, the algorithm splits every bin into two bins with equal numbers of entries in each bin.
+This continues until the specified number of bins is reached.
+The number of entries in every bin will be the same.
+For example, if you have 1,000,000 points in a 10-dimensional space and ask for 1,000 bins in that space, then the number of points per bin will be a 1,000.
+Typically, the volume of bins will vary across the space.
+The density at the center of each bin is approximated by the number of points per bin / bin volume.

 ## Dependencies
 This package, which is written in C++ but can be used with Python, depends on the data analysis package [ROOT](https://root.cern.ch) from CERN and the C++ Standard Template Library.